mlin/gfabase/README.md

 * `--cutpoints N` finds the subgraph connected while crossing *at most N-1* cutpoints
 * `--cutpoints N --cutpoints-nt L` *id.* but only cutpoint segments at least *L* nucleotides long count toward *N*

-*Fine print: you may get a bit more than you asked for; because the cutpoints are precomputed from an undirected segment graph, some repeat and inversion motifs are considered possible detours that aren't actually.*
+<sup>Fine print: you may get a bit more than you asked for; because the cutpoints are precomputed from an undirected segment graph, some repeat and inversion motifs are considered possible detours that really aren't.</sup>

 ### Building from source